Medical clinic

 • A long history of antibiotics, frequent travel, or a major change in diet.

 None of these prove a root cause on their own.
 They simply help us decide whether diagnostics are likely to add clarity.
+When the pattern fits, structured gut health stool testing can give us a starting map of what is happening below the skin.

-What Diagnostics Can Show That Skincare Cannot
+What Can Diagnostics Show That Skincare Cannot?

 Skincare can support the outer layer of the skin, but it does not always explain why flare-ups keep returning.
 Diagnostics add context by showing patterns related to inflammation, barrier stress, and microbiome balance.
 The goal is not perfect lab numbers.
 It is to use reliable data to make smarter decisions, reduce guesswork, and follow a plan that feels realistic day-to-day.